NatGra/NatGra.github.io/content/posts/my-first-post.md

 ---
-title: "My first post - or the throughs about deciding for a blog"
+title: "My first post - or the thoughs about deciding for a blog"
 date: 2021-05-15T19:16:11+02:00
 publishdate: 2021-05-16T19:00:00
 ---